trungvose/slack-realtime-angularfire/README.md

 # slack-realtime-angularfire

-This is the clone of Slack chat app with realtime support.
+This is the clone of Slack chat app with real-time support.
 Using Firebase and AngularJS.

 ## Demo

 [https://fireslack-realtime.firebaseapp.com/](https://fireslack-realtime.firebaseapp.com/)

+## Video

 [![Clone Slack app with realtime support by Firebase](https://img.youtube.com/vi/KWfekG00GIo/0.jpg)](https://www.youtube.com/watch?v=KWfekG00GIo)

+> Click on image to open video in new tab

 ### How to test

-1. Login to the FireSlack using at least 2 account in 2 different browsers.
+1. Login to the FireSlack using at least two accounts in two different browsers.
 Or in the same browser but one is in normal, one is in incognito/private mode.
 2. Click into one user or one channel and start typing.
 3. You can see the message appear in another browser as well.